 What Does My Dog’s Body Language Mean?

 For us humans, it can sometimes be difficult to tell exactly WHAT you pup is saying.
 However, your dog communicates better than you think–you just need to watch them.
 A dog’s body language can speak volumes about what they’re thinking, feeling and trying to say.

-However, never fear, because these easy-to-read and adorable charts by doge illustrator and artist Lili Chin help translate pupspeak!
+However, never fear, because these easy-to-read and adorable charts by illustrator and artist Lili Chin help translate pupspeak!
+(With extra input from dog trainer Shelby Semel!)
 So now, that side-eye they throw you?
 You’ll know EXACTLY what they mean (and yes, it’s sassy). 🙂

 Since they don’t wear a mood ring, here are some common signs that you can look for to interpret if they’re feeling happy, sad, anxious, or excited.